lmassaron/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: *Student should provide answer here*
+A: In the reduction phase, we apply another reduction to units, after elimination and only choice.
+As a consequence of this furthermore reduciton, possible values on unit of rows, columns and boxes have values eliminated when naked twins are present.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: *Student should provide answer here*
+A: Since constraints are applied to units, we add other two units (after rows, columns and boxes) representing the main diagonals of the the board.
+After enlarging the units, also the peers are updated and constrain propagation will work also on the new units.

 ### Install